-The National Multiple Sclerosis Society suggest that MS may reduce a person’s lifespan by 7 years, and that severe and rapidly progressing forms can be fatal.
+The National Multiple Sclerosis Society report that MS may reduce a person’s lifespan by 7 years and that severe and rapidly progressing forms can be fatal.

 As there is no cure for either condition, treatments involve managing and reducing symptoms to improve the quality of life.